Collymore offers Southend help for free

 Chairman Martin has also been a target during supporters' protests at recent fixtures, including one that saw Saturday's match suspended late in the second half.

-In May, the Shrimpers dropped out of the Football League for the first time in 101 years, with plans to sell Roots Hall to planning developers.
+In May, the Shrimpers dropped out of the Football League for the first time in 101 years, while there are plans to sell Roots Hall to planning developers.

-'Emergency surgery required to stop Shrimpers slide'
+'Emergency surgery required to stop Shrimpers' slide'

 Analysis - BBC Essex sports editor Glenn Speller